Lucasplaygaemes/JNTD/README.md

 It's gonna save the file every minute, in a file.sv that you can then reload with the last modifications, it's gonna be deleted everytime you sucessfuly save a file, inspired by Vim.

 # CTRL Z Y!
-This is nice function, but it was hard to implement even though it really common in text editors and IDE's.
+This is nice function, but it was hard to implement even though it really common in text editors and IDE'

 # Multiplatform (again)?
 I'm now proudly using FREE BSD, and isn't really nothing special from other linux distros, even though it's not linux.
 Will use it for some time.